jonathandandries/docker-rabbitmq-example/README.md

 1. January 3, 2016 -- initial version.
 2. March 9, 2019 -- cleanup README, add shebang, other consmetic stuff.
+3. May 4, 2020 -- updated to v3.8.3 of RabbitMQ

 ## Background Story

 I couldn't make a custom rabbitmq image work with preconfigured vhost/exchange/queue just by following the steps on the blog post here: [Creating a custom RabbitMQ container with preconfigured queues](http://devops.datenkollektiv.de/creating-a-custom-rabbitmq-container-with-preconfigured-queues.html).
 That post had two problems:

 1. In **rabbitmq.config**, they put quotes around the labels (e.g., "load_definitions", vs load_definitions,) and that didn't work,
-2. I was trying to run the custom container with "docker run" paremters such as "-e RABBITMQ_DEFAULT_USER=admin", but specifying that parameter generates a new rabbitmq.config that overwrites the one I was trying to put in place.
+2. I was trying to run the custom container with "docker run" parameters such as "-e RABBITMQ_DEFAULT_USER=admin", but specifying that parameter generates a new rabbitmq.config that overwrites the one I was trying to put in place.
 I suspect this is a feature/bug of the underlying rabbitmq image implementation.

 I figured out the above through trial-and-error and many Google searches.
 I hope this example helps save you time improving on my attempts.